Building Inspection Technology

 Students completing the AAS will –

-These classes provide students with knowledge and skills in commercial and residential building codes that are necessary for entry level inspector positions.
+These classes provide experienced students (see above) with knowledge and skills in commercial and residential building codes that are necessary for entry level inspector positions.
 Application of code knowledge in the inspection process is stressed through the four terms of the certificate program.

 What will you do?